electronicsleep/SystemCapture/README.md

 Threshold automatically set to the CPU cores on the system. (will only capture when load is high)

-**Checks:** w, top, netstat -ta, ps -ef, ps, df

-**Verbose Checks:** regular checks + vmstat, lsof, iostat

-Using docker for tests.
+Using docker for testing/verifying Linux

-Raise threshold to desired level or use auto NumCPU option to log details.
+Raise threshold to desired level or use auto NumCPU option to use defaults to log details.

 Tested with Ubuntu / Debian Linux and MacOS Sierra.

-Should work on all Linux and MacOS versions.
+Should work on all Linux and MacOS versions, if you find any issues let me know.

 ```
 # Run